athdot/pixie/Tests.md

 Expected Result:

-The Pixie application main page will be loaded with the main menu on the left side of the screen and all other areas empty.
+The Pixie application main page will be loaded with the main menu on the left side of the screen

 Test Status: Failed